digitalvectorz/ccarps/Character_Creation.md

 The appearance of a given character is generally up to the player.
 However, it is a good idea to use character Attributes, Oddities, and Skills as guidelines.
 The range of possible values in a base Attribute is 5 to 30 for an adult character (21 years or older).
 Just as a person with an Intelligence of 5 would be seen as an imbecile, a person with 5 in Charisma would be a rather unlikeable fellow.
 It would be unusual for a character who is perceived to be strong to have low Strength.
 It should be noted that CCARPS characters range the average Human height: between 4' 6" to 7".
 Any other heights are up to the Game Master.

 ## Character Background ##
 This is pretty much open to player creativity.
 Background story can go a long way toward identifying a character's habits of mind, body, and spirit.
 This can aid the player in making good believable decisions and greatly enhance the role play experience as well as add to the group dynamics.
 So put some thought into this part, make it interesting and be creative.
 The character's *Disposition* is a great thing to keep in mind when writing their story.
-See Content creation section for more information on *Disposition*
+See *Disposition* section for more information.

 ## Improving Your Character ##
 Points are earned through adventuring.
 As a general rule, each player should earn an average of between 10-15 points per session that they actively roleplay.
 Commonly points can be earned by: performing an action that directly furthers the plot; rolling a *Critical Success* on a plot-related action; performing an action that helps the group at great risk to self; remaining in character when there is a great pressure to break the fourth wall, etc. It is up to the Game Master, how many points each character receives, and when.
 Character teams that work together to deliberately coordinate their actions to further the plot (without having hints given by the Game Master) generally obtain more points than ones that are always squabbling.